weavery/sworn/README.md

 source code yourself, which entails setting up an OCaml development environment.

-For the impatient and adventurous, reserve at least an hour of time and see further down in this document for the particulars.
+For the impatient and adventurous, reserve at least an hour of time and [see further down](#development) in this document for the particulars.

 ## Usage

-To view Sworn's built-in man page, just run:
+To view Sworn's built-in man page that documents all command-line options, run:

 ```bash
 sworn --help